 We have a small hobby farm geared towards Bourbon Red turkeys and several chicken breeds kept for dual purpose.
 We breed from our own flock and occasionally have spares, though selling is not our main focus.
-Our set-up includes 6 stalls with outdoor runs attached to each, a seclusion stall and 2 grow out stalls, each with a brooder inside.
+Our set-up includes 7 stalls with outdoor runs attached to each, a seclusion stall and 2 grow out stalls, each with a brooder inside.
+Along with an additional 2 coops and pasture tractors for grow out.
 We do rotational turnout onto pasture to improve and supplement their diet.

 We installed weather-proof string over the outdoor runs to deter hawks, the pop doors are closed every night.

 The barn was originally built in 1903 and used for cattle and equipment.
 It's a work in progress to save it.
 We've expanded the loft to offer better support and security.
 We're framing and insulating the walls as we work our way around.

 Poultry has been a life long hobby for me, starting when I was little.
 With the support of my husband I've been able to do the hobby some justice.
 It's a lot of work but we wouldn't do it differently!

 We breed towards the standard, if one exists.
 Otherwise we're breeding towards dual purpose and good table type, with good chick vigor and growth.

 We prefer large type Heritage or rare breeds and currently have Marans in Blue, Black, Splash, Birchen and Black Copper, French/American Bresse, as well as some fun hybrids.